A Tutorial On Autonomous Vehicle Steering Controller Design, Simulation and Implementation: Controller Design

-We simulated the controlled system to asses path following error under the given formulations for rear and front axle equations.
+We simulated the controlled system to assess path following error under the given formulations for the rear and front axle equations.
 Figure (\ref{fig:rear_sim}) shows the simulated path and the path followed by the controlled vehicle with a constant speed of 10 [m/s].
 The kinematic model with the controller can also be used to smooth the path obtained by the GPS measurements on the previously driven path.

 The lateral error in the vehicle coordinate system is under 10 [cm] while turning with the constant speed of 10 [m/s].
-The lateral tracking and heading errors are under five cm and one degree when the vehicle speed is 3 m/s (Figure \ref{fig:tracking_error}).
+The lateral tracking and heading errors are under five cm and one degree when the vehicle speed is three m/s (Figure \ref{fig:tracking_error}).

-We verified the simulation results by employing the kinematic controller for tight parking application by starting at the various positions away from the reference path.
-The reference path was obtained by driving the car in the parking slot to the final position.
+We verified the simulation results by employing the kinematic controller for tight parking application by starting from various positions away from the reference path.
+The reference path was obtained by driving the car from the parking slot to the final position.
 The experimental results are shown in Figure (\ref{fig:parking_exp}).

-In the following section, we explain essential ingredients of the classical and modern control in an intuitive manner briefly before delving into the controller design for the dynamical vehicle models.
+In the following section, we explain the essential ingredients of classical and modern control in an intuitive manner briefly before delving into the controller design for dynamical vehicle models.